snowplow/snowplow/docs/04_selfhosting_snowplow.md

 #### 2. Create a bucket for the CloudFront logging

-Now let's create a second bucket - this will store our CloudFront logs - i.e. our actual SnowPlow data.
+Now let's create a second bucket to store our CloudFront logs - i.e. our actual SnowPlow data.
 Call this bucket `snowplow-logs`:

 ![logbucket] [logbucket]